J. Deepa

 Deepa Jayakumar (born 10 November 1974), better known as J. Deepa, is a former politician and journalist.

 Personal life

 Deepa was born on 10 November 1974 to Jayakumar (elder brother of J. Jayalalithaa, former Chief Minister of Tamil Nadu) and Vijayalakshmi.
+Her parents got married in 1972.
 She was schooled in Adharsh Vidyalaya, Chennai.
 She graduated with a bachelor's degree in English literature from the University of Madras.
 She pursued her master's degree in journalism and mass communication in Madurai Kamarajar University.
 Later, she worked as a sub-editor in the New Indian Express and then went to the UK in 2010.
 She completed an M.A. in International Journalism at Cardiff university, in Wales.

 Deepa has a brother Deepak Jayakumar.
 Deepa's family resided in Veda Nilayam, Poes Garden together with J. Jayalalithaa till 1978.

 On 10 November 2022, Deepa announced that she gave birth to her girl child on 31 October 2022.